MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 - Pricing changes: link to marketing doc?
 - Additional instances: When 1GB of relational database storage is available, no separate license is needed when creating Production and Sandbox instances.
-- Increased storage: File and Log capacity frees up database capacity.
-The 4TB size limit does not apply to File and Log storage.
+- Increased storage: file and log capacity frees up database capacity.
+The 4TB size limit does not apply to file and log storage.
 - Transition to new platform capacity: No action is required.
-There is no change to existing forms, views, and other UI elements.
+There is no change to existing forms, views, and other user interface elements.
 Existing APIs are backwards compatible.
 - Anything from Guiding Principles?